 NATIONAL WASHINGTON DAY

 In a ten-day period, President Benjamin Harrison signed legislation growing the nation by four new states.
-Washington would become the fourth of those and the 42nd state.
+Washington would become the fourth of those and the 42nd state on November 11, 1889.
 During his tenure, two more would join the union.

 Obscure wars aside, Washington’s northwest beauty is dominated by other more earthshattering events and views.
 Volcanic mountains and rainforests fill the landscape.
 The Evergreen State’s views of the Pacific Ocean do not disappoint.
 From whale watching and city life, there is plenty to see and do in every corner of the state.